Point-Cloud-Object-Tracking/point-cloud-object-tracking/README.md

 ## Pretrained models

-`OpenPCDet` provides pretrained models for the nuScenes dataset [here](https://github.com/open-mmlab/OpenPCDet#nuscenes-3d-object-detection-baselines) and KITTI [here](https://github.com/open-mmlab/OpenPCDet#kitti-3d-object-detection-baselines)
+`OpenPCDet` provides pretrained models for the nuScenes dataset [here](https://github.com/open-mmlab/OpenPCDet#nuscenes-3d-object-detection-baselines) and KITTI [here](https://github.com/open-mmlab/OpenPCDet#kitti-3d-object-detection-baselines).

-## How to train a model from scratch
+## How to train a model from

 Here is how to train the pointpillar model on the nuScenes dataset.